jamstack-cincinnati/1907-intro-to-headless-content-mgmt/README.md

 Setup
 ----------

 In this workshop, we'll be building a static site using [GatsbyJS](https://www.gatsbyjs.org/).
-First, install the Gatsby-CLI:
+First, install the Gatsby-CLI with `npm` or `yarn`:

+    $ npm install -g gatsby-cli
     $ yarn global add gatsby-cli

 Set up a new Gatsby project using this repo as a starter kit: